LpeX/kilo-tool-readme/README.md

 # Tekken Moveset Extractor By [kiloutre](https://twitter.com/kiloutre)

-This tools main purpose is to port over movelists and mechanics from Tekken Tag 2 into Tekken 7.
+This tool's main purpose is to port over movelists and mechanics from Tekken Tag 2 into Tekken 7.

 It also allows you to change the move set of characters already in Tekken 7 to other characters in the 7 roster.

 ## Getting Started

-This is quite an involved process in this early stage but we are working towards making it more accessable for players in the future.
+This is quite an involved process in this early stage but we are working towards making it more accessible for players in the future.

 ### Prerequisites

-There will be a few programs you will have to aqcuired before being able to use the tool with Tekken 7.
+There will be a few programs you will have to download before being able to use this tool with Tekken 7.

 * [TekkenMovesetExtractor](https://github.com/Kiloutre/TekkenMovesetExtractor/releases/) - The tool that does all the magic.
-* [Cemu](https://cemu.info/) - A emulator used to run the Wii U port of Tekkken Tag 2.
+* [Cemu](https://cemu.info/) - A emulator used to run the Wii U port of Tekken Tag 2.
 * [Python 3.6.5](https://www.python.org/downloads/release/python-365/) - Packages from Python are needed for this tool to run.
 * [PYWIN32 using PIP](http://www.qarevolution.com/5-step-install-pywin32-using-pip/) - Much needed Python extensions.
 * [Cheat Engine](https://www.cheatengine.org/) - Used to look into the opcodes in Cemu.
-* Wii U Games Files For Tekken Tag 2 - You will have to aquire this yourself
+* Wii U Games Files For Tekken Tag 2 - You will have to acquire this yourself

 ### Installing & Walkthrough